 Date: Signature of Student:

-(Name of S has my permission to participate in
+has my permission to participate in

+(Name of S Student)

-' , and I have read the Athletic Code that he or she must follow.
+, and I have read the Athletic Code that he or she must follow.

+(Sport)

 Date: Signature of Parent/Guardian

-Persona l Insurance Information: (check one) We have:
+Persona al Insurance Information: (check one)

+We have:

 Blue Cross/Blue Shield

 Health New England

 Private commercial coverage

 Other:

 No coverage

+Items no t covered by this code will be ruled on by the Hopkins Academy Administration.

-Please complete and return this form, along with the Sportsmanship and Hazing forms to your coach.
+forms to y complete and return this form, along with the Sportsmanship and Hazing our coach.
 Be sure to sign where indicated.
-The Athletic Code (pages 1 and 2) should be retained for reference by students and parents.
+The Athletic Code (pages 1 and 2)

+should be retained for reference by students and parents.